What is Acceptable Quality Level (AQL)?

 - Minor: Normally 4%

-Please refer to the AQL table and better to know the sample size, number of defective items were acceptable for make a decision with your shipment, also you can refer to our sample report for the AQL used
+Please refer to the AQL table and better to know the sample size, number of defective items were acceptable for make a decision with your shipment, also you can refer to our inspection report sample for the AQL used